 Vito C. Peraino was elected Senior Vice President and General Counsel of the Company in March 2012.
-He previously had served as Senior Vice President of Great American Insurance Company since 2002 and Assistant General Counsel of Great American Insurance Company since 2004.
+He previously served as Senior Vice President of Great American Insurance Company since 2002 and Assistant General Counsel of Great American Insurance Company since 2004.
 He also serves on the Board of Directors of the Company's subsidiary, National Interstate Corporation.
 Since joining Great American Insurance Company in 1999, Mr. Peraino has held various executive claims management positions.
 Previously, Mr. Peraino spent several years in private practice and has represented various insurance industry entities as an attorney since 1981.

-Information regarding all nominees for director and directors is set forth beginning on page 3 under "Matters to be Considered - Proposal No. 1 - Elect 11 Directors."
+Information regarding all nominees for director and directors is set forth beginning on page $\underline{4}$ under "Proposals - Proposal No. 1 - Elect 11 Directors."